-Sometimes this is a way to escape the hustle of the 9-5 world of jobs and career that do not allow for location independence, sometimes this is to make money and travel while living in an RV full-time, and for others it’s an easy way to earn money after retirement.
+Sometimes this is a way to escape the hustle of the 9-5 world of jobs and careers that do not allow for location independence.
+Sometimes this is to make money and travel while living in an RV full-time and for others it’s an easy way to earn money after retirement.

-For those who are not in it for the additional income opportunity, you might be more intrigued by the opportunity to meet like-minded travelers, form a community of the road and the benefits of volunteering in some of the greatest places the US has to offer!
+For those who are not in it for the additional income opportunity, you might be more intrigued by the opportunity to meet like-minded travelers, form a community on the road, and benefit from volunteering in some of the greatest places the US has to offer!

 Volunteering for RV Parks & Campgrounds has great benefits for RVers who just want to see and do, in great places across the map.
 And we mean, across the map!
 Here are just some of the different State Parks that hire seasonal volunteer Camp Hosts across the US.

 There are many common misconceptions about Workamping.

-• Work Campers are not hobos, gypsies, vagrants, or homeless.
+• Work Campers are hobos, gypsies, vagrants, or homeless.

 • Work Campers have to live in RV’s because of the economy.